Performer Booking Information

 Thank you for your interest in Seattle’s Moisture Festival.
-We are dedicated to presenting the very best in live comedy/varietè, aerial, and cabaret performance.
+We are dedicated to presenting the very best in live comedy/varieté entertainment.
 Our festival is organized by performers, for performers, and has become a place to gather, see old friends and meet new ones.
-Our approach is a unique volunteer-driven festival, and continues to be a work in progress.
+Our approach is a unique volunteer-driven festival and continues to be a work in progress.

 If you are interested in performing at the Moisture Festival, please review the information on this page carefully to make sure that it is something that you would like to participate in, and that the festival is a good fit for your act.
 To be clear, the Moisture Festival is not a music festival, an arts festival, a dance festival, a theater festival, a buskers festival, or a fringe festival.
-Seattle’s Moisture Festival is a varietè festival.
+Seattle’s Moisture Festival is a varieté festival.
 We book acts, which we put together with other acts to create a two-hour variety show, complete with a host and a live show band.
 Most acts perform for 4 to 8 minutes.

 How the money works

-Please don’t approach this as a paid gig or a money making booking because THERE IS NO FINANCIAL GUARANTEE .
+Please don’t approach this as a paid gig or a money-making booking because THERE IS NO FINANCIAL GUARANTEE .
 The Moisture Festival is a 501(c)(3) nonprofit organization, and the festival operates financially as a performers’ cooperative, with each performer receiving one share for each show in which they perform.
 Some acts may perform once and receive 1 share, while others may perform ten times and thus receive 10 shares.
 Over the years, the value of each share has varied between $25 to $55.
-At the end of the festival, after all the hard expenses have been paid and some money is put aside to cover year-round operating costs, the remaining funds (if any) are divided by the total number of shares to determine the value of each share, and then this money is distributed to all of the performers and technicians on a share basis.
-You are likely to get a token amount of money, but it will be more of an honorarium than a fee.
-Also, please note that hat-passing is not allowed at the festival.
+At the end of the festival, after all the hard expenses have been paid and enough money is put aside to cover year-round operating costs, the remaining funds (if any) are divided by the total number of shares to determine the value of each share, and then this money is distributed to all of the performers and technicians on a share basis.
+Hat-passing is not allowed at the festival.
 However, you are welcome to bring merchandise to sell.
-The festival provides a staffed merch booth and does not take any commission.
+The festival provides a staffed retail booth and does not take any commission.
 All festival performers need to be able to work legally in the USA.
 Moisture Festival is unable to sponsor work visas for the 2024 festival.

 How the shows at the Moisture Festival work:

 All shows are in a variety format, with a host, a live show band and eight to 10 acts in every show.
 Most shows include one or two aerial acts as part of the mix and the Friday late-night shows may include one or two burlesque acts.

-The Moisture Festival produces two types of shows: varietè and cabaret.
-Most of our varietè shows are all-ages, although we also produce some late-night varietè shows that cater to a more adult audience.
+All festival shows are all-ages, except for the Friday evening 18+ late shows that cater to a more adult audience.
 Our matinees attract more children, but are not “ kids shows.”

 Most acts perform between four and eight minutes.

-All acts need to be able to set up and strike very quickly and in view of the audience while the host talks – there is no “act curtain.”
+All acts need to be able to set up and strike very quickly.

 All shows take place in venues where there is theatrical lighting, a sound system, technicians, shared dressing rooms, etc, but the theaters are not equipped to handle complicated technical demands, and lighting instruments usually can not be refocused for a specific act.